 These come highly recommended by some of our readers and on the UK SwimRun social media forums.

-The Aphotic from HUUB is a swim google that gets darker or lighter through photochromatic technology during training/a race without you really noticing.
+The Aphotic from HUUB is a swim goggle that gets darker or lighter through photochromatic technology during training/a race without you really noticing.
 The self regulating lens gives you the vision and comfort to maximise your sighting while swimming.
 This can of course help when you are swimming into the sun or into shadow, so would be of great value in a longer race with changing light.

 More information and the option to purchase can be found on the HUUB website HERE.